Boost your favorite Markov Chain Monte Carlo sampler using Kac's theorem: the Kick-Kac teleportation algorithm: Introduction

 In the present paper, which provides a basis for further methodological innovation, we \begin{itemize} \item provide, under mild assumptions, a novel and concise proof of Kac's theorem \eqref{eq:Kacs:formula:intro:display} as well as a generalized version of the same identity where $\pi_\Cset$ is replaced by a general probability distribution $\tilde{\pi}$ on $(\Eset, \Esigma)$ such that $\tilde{\pi}$ is absolutely continuous with respect to $\pi$ with a $\pi$-a.s. bounded density $\rmd \tilde{\pi} / \rmd \pi$.
-These results are of independent interest. \item use Kac's theorem to construct an increasingly general KKT process framework and provide a rigorous analysis of its theoretical properties. \item illustrate, in a simulation study, the potential of the proposed KKT sampler. \end{itemize}
+These results are of independent interest. \item use Kac's theorem to construct an increasingly general KKT process framework and provide a rigorous analysis of its theoretical properties. \item show that our methodology extends the classcial MCMC framework in the sense that the general KKT process covers the MH algorithm as a special case. \item illustrate, in a simulation study, the potential of the proposed KKT sampler. \end{itemize}